 How to handle these social puzzles:

-A small town values authenticity over gloss.
-When others see you’re present, patient, and willing to learn as much as lead, hesitant attitudes often soften.
+A small town values authenticity over gloss, and Local Networking works best when others see you’re present, patient, and willing to learn as much as lead.
+Hesitant attitudes often soften.
 Trust grows through regular, honest contact.

-Building relationships in a small town still happens over coffee or at the hardware store, but the digital world matters too.
+Building relationships in a small town still happens over coffee or at the hardware store, but the digital world matters too, and Local Networking now extends to both.
 Some neighbors want a handshake; others check your Facebook page before stepping inside your shop.
 Businesses face the challenge of looking real in both places without losing that personal touch.

 Ways to connect meaningfully both online and offline: